First Success Path

 What This Example Shows

-The example uses WebApp<ExampleModule>.RunAsync(...) and maps the root endpoint from web options.
-The module also contributes its own endpoint at /module.
+Both paths use WebApp<TModule>.RunAsync(...) and map the root endpoint from web options.
+The repo example also contributes its own module endpoint at /module.

 Expected response: